lbaile21/LastAliveTerminal/README.md

   deviation or min/median/max), not just a single best-case number.
 - The build configuration (release/optimized, not debug) and whether CPU frequency scaling or turbo boost was pinned during the run.
+- The commit SHA the numbers were taken at, so results stay reproducible as the surrounding code evolves.

 Microbenchmarks are useful for isolating a change, but confirm the win shows up in an end-to-end scenario before claiming a speedup.